Significant Drop In Belt Temperatures

-To install, I simply take the main bolt holding primary out, remove the six screws on the clutch cover, remove cover and spring and slide the new spacer on the center shaft right on top of the other one that is there now and then reverse it, easy as pie.
+To install, I simply take the main bolt holding primary out, remove the six screws on the clutch cover, remove cover and spring, remove your blue or whatever you have and slide our new spacer on the center shaft right on top of the other one that is there now and then reverse it, easy as pie.

 This is also a reason you see inside teeth on belts coming out, from too much travel.

 Updated Info: This info was added after the original article was written.
 All this info seems to affect the 14-15 models XP 1000 as well.
 We have two customers I was checking in with that was having blown belts at high speed.
 One is a desert racer and the other just a fast or high speed rider, both had 14 models and both only had one blue washer and the parts diagram for a 14 calls for two.
 To my knowledge the 14 is the only one Polaris is putting two in but both of these only had one of the washers mentioned below.
 I had both of them check their belt travel with markers and both were hitting the radius.

 Also this could affect low range too if you are running faster in low, if you think you are near full shift out of the clutch in low and that would rpm and I am guessing around 7000 or so then the belt will be down in this area too in low range as well.